Barney Rubble, what a little wiener

 - Halloweentown II had "skull phones" which worked exactly like interdimensional walkie-talkies.

-- The Discworld is full of this stuff, usually played for humour either by contrasting the mundanity of such devices with a fantasy world, or by showing how hectic these advances have made everyone's lives.
-Notable examples include the Iconographs (cameras) the semaphore towers (the internet, information superhighway), the Dis-organiser (PDAs, especially Blackberries), and the cubic Device found by the Dwarves (sound-recording equipment).
+- The series is full of this stuff, usually played for humour either by contrasting the mundanity of such devices with a fantasy world, or by showing how hectic these advances have made everyone's lives.
+Notable examples include the Iconographs (cameras), the semaphore towers (the internet, information superhighway), the Dis-organiser (PDAs, especially Blackberries), and the cubic Device found by the Dwarves (sound-recording equipment).
 Interestingly, the Disc came up with all of these advances without the more basic advents of a working postal system, a stable taxation system, or printed money (all of which were implemented when Moist von Lipwig came along).

 - An interesting point about the Discworld examples is that Discworld magic is unreliable enough to be a very poor substitute for technology, it's just the only one available.
-There were demon-powered watches in the early books, but as soon as minature clockwork was developed these were abandoned as almost totally useless.
+There were demon-powered watches in the early books, but as soon as miniature clockwork was developed these were abandoned as almost totally useless.

-- It should be noted that at least they used to have a working postal system before most of those (except for the Devices, who in any case can't be replicated by modern Disc magic/science) — it's just that an attempt at modernisation in the postal service went disastrously wrong for the largest and single most influential city on the Disc.
+- It should be noted that at least they used to have a working postal system before most of those (except for the Devices, which in any case can't be replicated by modern Disc magic/science) — it's just that an attempt at modernisation in the postal service went disastrously wrong for the largest and single most influential city on the Disc.

 - In the Enchanted Forest Chronicles, Magic Mirrors can be used for scrying, but tend to work more like videophones, allowing one party to call another (provided they have a compatible unit) at convenience.